jaydio/routeros-scripts/backup/README.md

 #### Fire!

-Having your routers all set up run the script by calling it directly from your home directory:
+Having added your target router(s) to the configuration you may now run the script by calling it directly from your home directory:

 ```
-~$ ./rosbackup.sh
+rosbackup@server ~$ ./rosbackup.sh
 >>>> Starting backup of MikroTik (192.168.200.1) running RouterOS version 6.29 (tile) ..
 Configuration backup saved
 ROUTERNAME-192.168.200.1-ros6.29-tile-0602160124.backup    100%   99KB  98.9KB/s   00:00